CONCERN: Scoliosis

 Supporting relaxation of surrounding muscles

 Massage therapy may help relieve muscular tightness that develops from uneven muscle loading.
+It can be especially useful when scoliosis-related discomfort is associated with fatigue, tension, or soft tissue restriction.

 Book an Assessment